erlyaws/yaws/README.md

 Prepare build
 -------------

-Get and install an Erlang system (http://www.erlang.org)
+Get and install an Erlang system (http://www.erlang.org). **Erlang/OTP R14B02 or higher is required**

 If you've cloned the source from github and you want to build using autotools, note there is no ./configure script in the source, so create one: